 Pierre BISSONNET was born in 1626 in the parish of St. Pierre in La Roche-sur-Yon, diocese of Luçon, Poitou, France.
 His parents were Jacques Bissonnet and Guillemette Debien; their names are all that is known about them.

 Marie Dallon was the daughter of Michel Dallon & Marguerite Vèronne, about whom nothing else is known other than the fact that Michel Dallon died in 1668, the same year Marie left France for Canada as a fille du roi

 Pierre is first noted in Canada in 1658 when he made a contract to lease a windmill in Ville-Marie (later known as Montreal).
 He was a miller by trade; however he lacked the ability to sign his name.

 Pierre married fille à marier Mathurine Desbordes in 1660.
 The couple lived in harmony and even started a family in 1661.

 One day in 1663, Pierre found himself in the company of an acquaintance from France, who had just arrived in Canada.
-Eager to catch up with his old friend, the news that Pierre had a wife in Canada took the friend by surprise.
+Eager to catch up with his old friend, he was surprised at the news that Pierre had a wife in Canada.
 Why?
 Well, it seemed that Pierre had left a wife behind in France!